Philadelphia Car Accident Lawyer

 Why choose Meirowitz & Wasserberg?

 Insurance companies make money by paying out as little money as possible.
 When you make an insurance claim, the insurance company will try to deny you money or make a lowball offer.
-To ensure you get paid what you deserve, you need a reputable personal injury law firm.
+It would help to have a reputable personal injury law firm to ensure you get paid what you deserve.
+The Law Firm of Meirowitz & Wasserberg are your reputable Philly attorneys ready to help you in your car accident case.

 At the law firm of Meirowitz & Wasserberg, we are Philadelphia auto accident lawyers with an excellent record of successfully recovering money for our clients.
 We have recovered millions on their behalf and will always pursue all legal options when we take a case.

 Due to our years of experience dealing with insurance companies in Pennsylvania, New York, and New Jersey, we can negotiate for the maximum compensation in traffic accident claims.
-When insurance companies refuse to provide fair compensation, we are ready to go to court.
+We are ready to go to court when insurance companies refuse to provide fair compensation.

 But we also know that legal qualifications aren’t the only important thing.
 Our lawyers are friendly and compassionate.
 We ensure that our clients understand every step of the legal process while we do everything possible to reduce their stress.